scionproto/scion/doc/BeaconExtensions.md

 ## Metadata Endpoint

-### Definition Metadata Endpoint

-Metadate Endpoint Information is defined as follows:

-> A URL which can be used to fetch additional metadata (i.e. the aforementioned
-> as well as additional (non-)static properties describing the (topology of the)
-> AS whose AS Entry it extends.
+The Metadata Endpoint is a URL which can be used to fetch additional metadata (i.e. the aforementioned as well as additional (non-)static properties describing the (topology of the) AS whose AS Entry it extends.

-### Use Cases Metadata Endpoint
+Use cases of such information include:

 - Decreases size of PCB
 - Supply additional data that might not have its own extension yet